CBIIT/cadsr-services/cchecker-service-parser/readme.txt

 6. To parse a file using a RESTful service select an existed ALS file saved on /local/content/cchecker, and run "curl" command.

-curl -d "filename=RAVE-ALS-10057-VS.xlsx" http://localhost:4801/rest/alsparserservice
+curl -d "filepath=RAVE-ALS-10057-VS.xlsx" http://localhost:4801/rest/alsparserservice

-7. To create the application jar file use: mvn package or to skip tests mvn package -DskipTests=true
+7. To create the application jar file use: mvn clean package or to skip tests mvn clean package -DskipTests=true

 8.To run the application using jar file from the main project directory: java -jar target/cchecker-service-parser-0.0.1-SNAPSHOT.jar